 Cosy Moselle tours with mulled wine

 The winter highlights also include a romantic boat tour on the Moselle - with hot mulled wine and spicy Christmas biscuits.
-The White Fleet offers these cosy cruises on all four Advent weekends.
-You should also make a note of the traditional St. Nicholas hike with a hearty stew, which will start the next round on 5 December.
-Registration is possible at www.bernkastel.de.
-There you will also find further tips for holidays in the Moselle city.
+The White Fleet offers these cosy cruises on all four Advent weekends on saturday.
+Your are looking for further tips for holidays in the Moselle city?
 How about an entertaining guided tour of the town or a walk to Landshut Castle?
 From the castle tower, there is a spectacular view of the "city of vines and wine" and the Moselle valley.